 The regular tax rates for Estonian tax residents in Estonia are 20% for personal income tax, 33% for social tax, 1,6% for unemployment tax, 0,8% for employer’s unemployment tax and 2% for pension.
 In Estonia, employees can also get a maximum of 500 € income-tax-free, but the amount decreases depending on the size of the salary.
 To find out the actual amounts based on your salary, use the salary calculator.

-If you work in Estonia and are tax resident here, then you also have to pay social tax in Estonia, which means that you can receive health insurance only in Estonia.
+If you work in Estonia and are a tax resident here, you’ll have to pay taxes in Estonia, specifically you have to pay social tax in Estonia, which means that you can receive health insurance only in Estonia.
 Keep in mind that you can only get social benefits from one country.
 Therefore, the personal income tax can be paid in many different countries, but the social tax should be paid in a country where you live and where you need to get the social benefits.

 The taxation of a board member’s fee is a bit different than that of a regular salary.
 If a board member is an Estonian tax resident, then all the taxes will be paid in Estonia.
 But if the board member is a foreigner and doesn’t work or live in Estonia, then the 20% income tax still has to be paid in Estonia.
 Social tax can be paid in Estonia or in another country where the board member wants to receive the social benefits.

 In case you are a digital nomad and travel in different countries while working, then the salary taxation might become quite complex.
 If you are a tax resident in one country, then everything is simple, and you will pay taxes in that country.
 If, however, you don’t have a tax residency and receive a salary, then you still have to pay taxes somewhere.
 Otherwise, at some point, some governments can claim that you need to pay taxes in their country.
 So, if you are staying in a certain country and doing work, then this is the country where you should pay the taxes.